mouseless/governance/work.md

 - Documentation
 - Work items
 - Scripts and automation
-- Content
+- Website Content
 - Data

-Most of the work we do has a corresponding repository unless it is purely operational.
+Most of the work we do has a corresponding repository unless it is related to daily operations or routine tasks.

 In Discord, each repository is represented by a text channel with a webhook configured from GitHub to Discord.